 Symptoms of varicose veins include:

 If flow of blood through the veins becomes worse, symptoms may include:

 Exams and Tests

 Varicose veins tend to get worse over time.
-You can ease discomfort and slow varicose veins from getting worse by taking care of them.
+Taking self-care steps can help relieve achiness and pain, keep varicose veins from getting worse, and prevent more serious problems.

 When to Contact a Medical Professional

 Freischlag JA, Heller JA.
 Venous disease.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 20th ed.
 Philadelphia, PA: Elsevier Saunders; 2017:chap 64.

 Iafrati MD, O'Donnell TF.
 Varicose veins: surgical treatment.
 In: Sidawy AN, Perler BA, eds.
 Rutherford's Vascular Surgery and Endovascular Therapy.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 154.